Multiple Testing of Linear Forms for Noisy Matrix Completion: Numerical Experiments

 \subsection{Simulation Studies}

+To complement our theoretical development, we also conducted several sets of numerical experiments to further demonstrate the practical merits of the proposed methodology.
 We begin with a series of simulation studies aimed at illustrating the impact of several key aspects of our approach.
 All the simulations in this section display the averaged performance of multiple independent runs.
+The reproduction code can be accessed through Github repo \url{https://github.com/wantengma/MC-FDR-Public.git}.